Harriss1989/rock-paper-scissor-/README.md

 * Hp Laptop
     * Microsoft Edge - version 96.0.1054.34

 From these test above I ensured all buttons worked correctly.
 I used the devices listed above to test the deployed site.
 I also used the devtools emulator to test the site at various sizes.
-I found on the iphone the it was automtically zoomed in once pinching the screen to zoom out the game fit better on the screen.
+I found on the iphone that it was automtically zoomed in but once pinching the screen to zoom out, the game fit better on the screen.
 No bugs were found whilst testing.

 # Deployment
-* The site was deployed to Github pages.the step to deploy are as follows:
+* The site was deployed to Github pages.
+The steps to deploy are as follows:
-  * In the GitHub pages, navigate to the settings tab
+  * In the GitHub pages, navigate to the settings tab.
-  * select the pages link from the setting menu on the left hand side
+  * select the pages link from the setting menu on the left hand side.
-  * Under the GitHub pages from the source section drop-down menu, select the master branch
+  * Under the GitHub pages from the source section drop-down menu, select the master branch.
-  * Once the master branch has been selected,the page will be automatically refreshed with a detailed ribbon display to indecate the successful deployment.
+  * Once the master branch has been selected,the page will be automatically refreshed. with a detailed ribbon display to indicate the successful deployment.

  [Link to live site](https://harriss1989.github.io/rock-paper-scissor-game/)